-Course Course title Credits stribution of the course Prerequisite of the course (if any) unc Lecture Tutorial Practical Signal and Systems 4 3 1 0 Introduction to Electrical and Electronics Engineering, Mathematics-I
+Course title Credits Credit di stribution of the course Prerequisite of the course (if any) Lecture Tutorial Practical Signal and Systems 4 3 1 0 Introduction to Electrical and Electronics Engineering, Mathematics-I

 - 1. To understand the classification of signals, systems, impulse response, convolution, LTI systems, Fourier series and Fourier transform. - 2.
 To learn the concepts of Laplace transforms, z-transforms, sampling, and its applications. - 3.
 To understand the sampling and its applications.